ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-init-config.md

   years:  2016, 2018

-lastupdated: "2018-11-07"
+lastupdated: "2018-11-19"

 ---

 # Initial configuration

 The IC4VS automation configures the VCSA with a default gateway set to the {{site.data.keyword.cloud}} Backend Customer Router (BCR).
-However, there is no route to the Internet via the BCR.
-The standard route to the Internet from the VMware vCenter Server on {{site.data.keyword.cloud_notm}} instance is via the Management ESG.
-As it is not advised to change the configuration of the VCSA or the Management ESG, a proxy server implementation on the customer subnet is recommended to enable VUM.
+However, there's no route to the internet via the BCR.
+The standard route to the internet from the VMware vCenter Server on {{site.data.keyword.cloud_notm}} instance is via the Management ESG.
+As it isn't advised to change the configuration of the VCSA or the Management ESG, a proxy server implementation on the customer subnet is recommended to enable VUM.

-This approach means that the VCSA or the Management ESG do not have to be reconfigured, however, a small virtual machine (VM) or appliance needs to be installed.
+This approach means that you don't have to reconfigure the VCSA or the Management ESG, however, a small virtual machine (VM) or appliance must be installed.
 A proxy server is a system, which sits between two endpoint devices and acts as an intermediate device.
 In this case, it sits between VUM and the update servers at VMware.

 When VUM requests a resource from the update server at VMware, the request is sent to the proxy server first and the proxy server then sends the request to the update server.
-Once the resource is obtained by the proxy server, it sends the resource to VUM.
+After the resource is obtained by the proxy server, it sends the resource to VUM.
 A proxy server can be used to facilitate security, administrative controls, and caching services.

 This document describes the use of a proxy server based on CentOS and Squid.
-Squid Proxy is an open source caching proxy for the web and supports many protocols including HTTP and HTTPS.
-There are a number of VM and appliance-based proxies that are available, and you should select the appropriate one based on your enterprise’s requirements and install and configure following the vendor’s guidance.
-Clients electing to use a CentOS/Squid implementation should continue with the process below.
+Squid Proxy is an open source caching proxy for the web and supports many protocols that include HTTP and HTTPS.
+A number of VM and appliance-based proxies are available, and you must select the appropriate one based on your enterprise’s requirements and install and configure following the vendor’s guidance.
+Clients electing to use a CentOS/Squid implementation should continue with the following process.

 * Download the CentOS ISO to a jump server
 * Create a vCenter Library